 Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent.

-Stalking: The term "stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to-A) fear for his or her safety or the safety of others; or
+Stalking: The term "stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to:

-B) suffer substantial emotional distress
+- Fear for his or her safety or the safety of others. - Suffer substantial emotional distress.